-

 Situated on the banks of the River Vaigai, Madurai is the third-largest city in Tamilnadu and one of the most famous places of pilgrimage in India.
 The city is situated about 209 km from Coimbatore and 464 km from Chennai.

-Also referred to as Athens of the East, Madhurai is the oldest continually inhabited city in the Indian peninsula, with a history dating back to the Sangam period of the pre-Christian era.
+Also referred to as Athens of the East, Madhurai is the oldest continually inhabited city in the Indian peninsula, with a history dating back to the Sangam period.
 Madurai was the seat of power of the Pandyan Empire.
-Often considered the cultural capital of Tamilnadu, Madurai is one of the top places to visit in tamilnadu.
-The city is very well known for Madurai Meenakshi Temple, among the most visited temple in South India tour packages.
+Often considered the cultural capital of Tamilnadu, It is one of the top places to visit in tamilnadu.
+The city is very well known for Madurai Meenakshi Temple, among the most visited temple in South India.

 Meenakshi Temple, also known as Madurai Meenakshi, is the biggest landmark of Madurai and is one of the largest temples in India.
 The temple has stunning architecture and a significant testimony for Vishwakarma Brahmins for their master architecture in sculpting this temple.
-Along with Meenakshi Temple, Thirumalai Nayak Mahal & Koodal Alagar Temple are other important places to visit as part of Madurai tour packages.
+Along with Meenakshi Temple, Thirumalai Nayak Mahal, Thirupparankundram Temple, Koodal Alagar Temple, Vandiyur Mariamman Theppakulam and Alagar Koil are other important places to visit in & around Madurai.
+It takes 2 full days to visit the main attractions in & around Madurai.

 Distance from Kochi: 262 Kms

 Rameshwaram is one of the popular places of pilgrimage in Tamilnadu as well as in India.
-Situated at a distance of 562 km from Chennai, the town is home to the famous Rameshwaram Temple, among the must include places in Tamilnadu Tour Packages.
+Situated at a distance of 562 km from Chennai, the town is home to the famous Ramanathaswamy Temple, one of the 12 Jyotirlingas.

 Distance from Kochi: 442 Kms

 Udupi is one of the most famous pilgrimage sites in Karnataka, and among the top places to visit near Mangalore.
-Located between the verdant mountains of the Western Ghats and the Arabian Sea, Udupi is the land of breathtaking beauty.
+Located between the Western Ghats and the Arabian Sea, Udupi is the land of breathtaking beauty.
 It is about 59 km from Mangalore, and 403 km from the city of Bangalore.

 Distance from Kochi: 480 Kms